Home > Key Stage Two > Music

 Lesson Five : Rainstorm

-Compose and perform a range of different rhythm patterns that can represent the sounds that can be heard during a rainstorm
+Select, compose and perform a range of different rhythm patterns that can represent some of the range of sounds that can be heard during a rainstorm

 Lesson Six : Storm Orchestra

-Select and perform a range of rhythm patterns to represent a storm that can be played as a group composition
+Select and perform a range of rhythm patterns to represent some of the sounds that can be heard during a storm that can be played as a group composition